algolia/autocomplete/packages/website/docs/state.md

 title: Controlling behavior with State
 ---

-The state drives the full behavior of the autocomplete experience.
+The state drives the behavior of the autocomplete experience.

 The state is an underlying set of properties that drives the autocomplete behavior.
 For example, `query` contains the value typed in the search input.
 As the query changes, the retrieved items from the [sources](/docs/sources) change.

 The state contains:
 - `query`: the search input value
-- `selectedItemId`: which item is selected
+- `activeItemId`: which item is active
 - `completion`: the completed version of the query
 - `isOpen`: whether the autocomplete display panel is open or not
 - `status`: the autocomplete status